The meme-based cryptocurrency DOGE has seen massive growth and sharp declines since its launch.

-Elon Musk, born in South Africa, moved to Canada when he was 17 years old.
-He attended Queen’s University and two years later transferred to the University of Pennsylvania.
-Later, he signed up for a Ph.D. program at Stanford University but left shortly to pursue his business career.
+Elon Musk, born in South Africa, moved to Canada when he was 17.
+Two years later, he attended Queen’s University and transferred to the University of Pennsylvania.
+Later, he signed up for a PhD program at Stanford University but left shortly to pursue his business career.

-In 1995, Elon launched his first company named Zip2.
-He later sold the company to Compaq’s AltaVista web search engine for $340 million.
+In 1995, Elon launched his first company named, Zip2.
+He sold the company to Compaq’s AltaVista web search engine for $340 million.
 He used these funds to begin X.com.
 Later, he merged the company with Confinity, a money transfer platform.
 The company later became PayPal.

 After leaving PayPal, Musk founded Tesla Motors.
 In 2004, he took on a more active position in the company and helped design its first electric car.
 Musk became CEO in 2007 after Martin Eberhard left.

-Musk also used $100 million to start Space X. This interstellar travel company has won contracts with NASA and the U.S Air Force.
-The company designs rockets and has its own private projects.
+Musk also used $100 million to start Space X. This interstellar travel company has won contracts with NASA and the U.S. Air Force.
+The company designs rockets and has private projects.
 Musk has stated that the company wants to send an astronaut to Mars by 2025.